-In total, the Group has 257 highly competent employees worldwide.
+In total, the Group has 297 highly competent employees worldwide.
 The Group is an equal opportunity employer and will not tolerate discrimination.
-Recruitment, promotion and reward are entirely based on merit.
+Recruitment, promotion and reward are based entirely on merit.

-There have not been any serious accidents reported in the Group in 2018.
+There have not been any serious accidents reported in the Group in 2019.

-Petrolia's Board of Directors consisted of 3 men and 1 woman at the year end.
+Petrolia's Board of Directors consisted of 4 men and 1 woman at 31 December 2019.